 MVCPA staff shall review submitted grant adjustment requests within five business days to assess if the information provided is sufficient to make a determination for approval or denial.
 MVCPA shall provide a written response for grant adjustments that are denied.
-Approved grant adjustments will be indicated in the on-line system with the information either being displayed as a change in budget and reimbursement rate for budget adjustments or displayed text in the on-line application for program adjustment.
+Approved grant adjustments will be indicated in the online system with the information either being displayed as a change in budget and reimbursement rate for budget adjustments or displayed text in the online adjustment request for program adjustment.